Marocco101/bovine-amr-trend/README.md

-# Project: Longitudinal Analysis of Colistin Resistance Decoupling (2006-2024)
+# Longitudinal Analysis: The "Decoupling" of Colistin Resistance (2006–2024)

 ## Overview